kenatiod/MUT/Understanding Machine Understanding.md

 **ImageNet (Deng et al., 2009):**

 - ImageNet is a large-scale hierarchical image database designed for use in visual object recognition research.
 - It contains over 14 million images that have been hand-annotated to indicate what objects are pictured and in at least one million of the images, bounding boxes are also provided.
 - ImageNet contains more than 20,000 categories with a typical category, such as "balloon" or "strawberry", consisting of several hundred images.
 - The database of annotations of third-party image URLs is freely available directly from ImageNet, though the actual images are not owned by ImageNet.
 - Since 2010, the ImageNet project runs an annual software contest called the ImageNet Large Scale Visual Recognition Challenge (ILSVRC), where software programs compete to correctly classify and detect objects and scenes.
 - ImageNet has enabled significant advances in computer vision, with deep learning models trained on ImageNet achieving impressive results on the ILSVRC challenges and demonstrating the power of large-scale datasets for representation learning.

 **COCO (Common Objects in Context) (Lin et al., 2014):**

 - COCO is a large-scale object detection, segmentation, and captioning dataset.
 - The dataset contains 330K images, over 200K of which are labeled, with 1.5 million object instances, 80 object categories, 91 stuff categories, 5 captions per image, and 250,000 people with keypoints.
 - COCO is widely used to train and benchmark object detection, segmentation, and captioning algorithms.
 - Annotations include segmentation masks for objects belonging to 80 categories (e.g. car, dog, person) and keypoints for person instances.
 - COCO has several features to enable research into multi-label classification and learning of object attributes, 3D pose estimation, and semantic scene understanding.
 - The COCO dataset has served as a benchmark for numerous computer vision challenges and has spurred significant advances in object detection, instance segmentation, and image captioning models.

 In summary, ImageNet and COCO are two foundational datasets that have played a pivotal role in advancing the state-of-the-art in computer vision and deep learning.
 They provide large-scale, diverse, and richly annotated images that enable training of powerful visual recognition models.
 Many breakthrough results in image classification, object detection, and image captioning have been achieved using these datasets as benchmarks and training resources.
 #### A3.4.4 -- AI2-THOR and Habitat

 AI2-THOR and Habitat are two popular frameworks for developing and evaluating embodied AI agents in simulated 3D environments.

 **AI2-THOR** (The House Of inteRactions) (Kolve et al., 2017)**:**
 - AI2-THOR is an open-source interactive 3D environment for training and testing AI agents on tasks that require deep understanding of visual scenes, physics interactions, and high-level action planning.
 - It provides a set of near-photorealistic customizable 3D indoor scenes (kitchens, living rooms, bedrooms, bathrooms) with actionable objects (microwaves, fridges, sinks, etc.) that agents can interact with.
 - Agents can take actions like navigation (moving and rotating), object interaction (picking, placing, opening, closing), and physics-based manipulations.
 - The framework supports benchmarking of AI systems on tasks like visual navigation, instruction following, question answering, task completion, and multi-agent collaboration.
 - AI2-THOR enables learning transferable representations by training in varied simulated environments.
 It has been used to develop models that can generalize to real-world robotics applications.

 **Habitat** (Savva et al., 2019)**:**
 - Habitat is an open-source 3D simulation platform for training and evaluating embodied AI agents.
 It consists of the Habitat-Sim high-performance 3D simulator and the Habitat-API modular high-level library for defining embodied AI tasks.
 - Habitat-Sim is a flexible, high-performance 3D simulator with configurable agents, multiple sensors, and generic 3D dataset handling.
 It can efficiently simulate complex real-world environments with high-fidelity visual observations.
 - Habitat-API allows users to define embodied AI tasks (e.g. navigation, instruction following, question answering) with arbitrary agent configurations, reward functions, and success criteria.

 Habitat enables benchmarking of AI agents on standard datasets like Matterport3D, Gibson, and Replica which contain 3D scans of real-world environments.
 This allows learning in realistic settings.
-Key focus areas of Habitat include high simulation throughput, photorealism, configurable tasks, and physics-based interaction for developing practical real-world embodied agents.
+Focus areas of Habitat include high simulation throughput, photorealism, configurable tasks, and physics-based interaction for developing practical real-world embodied agents.

 In summary, AI2-THOR and Habitat are powerful frameworks that provide realistic and efficient 3D simulation environments, configurable embodied agents, and standard evaluation protocols.
 They enable development of AI systems that can learn transferable skills for real-world applications through interactions in near-photorealistic virtual worlds.
-Both platforms are playing a key role in advancing research on embodied AI.
+Both platforms are playing an important role in advancing research on embodied AI.

 ### Appendix 3 References